AdobeDocs/workfront.en/help/quicksilver/planning/views/manage-the-table-view.md

 * Adding filters to the table view is identical to adding filters to the timeline view.

-* You can filter by connected record fields or lookup fields, but not for those fields that allow linking to multiple records.
+* You can filter by connected record fields or lookup fields.

+* You can filter by lookup fields that display multiple values.

 * You can reference a field that is up to 4 levels away from the current record type.
 For example, if you are creating a filter for an Activity record type, and the Activity is connected to the Product record type which is connected to the Campaign record type which is connected to a Workfront Project, you can reference the project's Budget in the filter you are creating for the Activity record type.